 Employee safety is an important concern at all Pond locations, and especially so at the Houston South office where project team members regularly conduct surveys and inspections on various pipelines in remote locations to determine the need for corrosion control.
 Pond Houston South also owns and operates a fleet of eight pickup trucks, each being driven 30,000 to 40,000 miles annually, routinely exposing the occupants to Pond’s most hazardous task-driving.

-Among some of the most effective safety procedures implemented by the Houston South office leadership are the implementation of Pond’s safe driving program, project specific health and safety planning, new employee buddy program, daily vehicle inspections, DMV background checks, DOT drug and alcohol screenings and participation in annual employee training.
+Among some of the most effective safety procedures implemented by the Houston South office leadership are Pond’s safe driving program, project specific health and safety planning, new employee buddy program, daily vehicle inspections, DMV background checks, DOT drug and alcohol screenings and participation in annual employee training.

 Before the start of each project, the survey team meets for a pre-project kick off meeting, at which time all known safety concerns are identified and discussed.
 Team members participating in site visits and inspections are outfitted with required personal protective equipment that typically includes hard hats, high-visibility reflective vests, safety boots, safety glasses and leather gloves.